kowalski/featdjango/README.rst

 * Optionally listen on unix socket (instead of TCP) and test it with the same kind of integration as gunicorn.

-* Track when request goes away, cancel the processing when that happens.